 Marc LeMay is a composer known for music that is at once “pleasingly muscular” and “passionately lyrical” (New York Classical Review), while navigating the spaces of spirit and humor, gravitas and grief in-between.
 Through his music he seeks to express the ineffable, to communicate comfort to what makes us vulnerable, and challenge what makes us complacent.

 Marc’s most recently filled commissions and premieres were from the Miami-based BrassTaps Duo (Trust Fall), the Chicago-based CHAI Collaborative Ensemble (What I Did For Love), and the Philadelphia-based vocal sextet Variant Six (INNERVISIONS of a Trebled Soul in a Troubled America).
 He has also written for The Colonials, Ensemble39, cellists Paul Dwyer and Craig Hultgren, and many other ensembles and orchestras.
 Upcoming projects include new works for Bent Frequency and saxophonist/composer Curtis Allen Gay.

 A native of Birmingham, Alabama, Marc began his life in the arts as an actor, theatre technician, photographer, guitarist, and self-taught singer-songwriter.
 After a few years on the theatre and music scenes of Birmingham, he decided to pursue an undergraduate degree in music, with a concentration in music technology from the University of Alabama at Birmingham Department of Music.
 He went on to earn a Master’s degree in composition from the University of Michigan School of Music, Theatre, and Dance, and in 2017 completed a Ph.D. in composition at the University of Pennsylvania Department of Music.

 Marc is a former faculty Lecturer of Composition and Theory at the Georgia State University School of Music.
 He also previously taught theory courses at Rowan University, the University of Pennsylvania, University of Michigan, and University of Alabama at Birmingham.
 He enjoys exploring cities, cooking, reading, maps, and indulging in all things spec-fic.
-He lives in Tallahassee, Florida, with his wife, the musicologist Maria Ryan, their daughter Sophie, and their feisty cat Nina Simone.
+He lives in Tallahassee, Florida, with his wife, the musicologist Maria Ryan, and their daughter Sophie.